-Romeo and Juliet marry for love, a choice that is standard today.
-But in the world of the play, marriage for love, rather than money or social position, was a radical and dangerous choice.
-Romeo and Juliet, the children of rival families, fall in love against their parents' wishes and marry in secret.
-Their union reflects a new focus on individual passion and inner conviction – and in the play, it comes dangerously in conflict with social and familial expectations.
-Romeo and Juliet pay a heavy price for marrying for love – their clandestine union propels the lovers towards their tragic deaths.
+Romeo and Juliet marry for love.
+Duh, right?
+Not so much.
+In the world of Romeo and Juliet, marriage for love, rather than money or social position, is a radical and dangerous choice—particularly for kids from wealthy and influential families.
+(Poor people could pretty much marry whoever they wanted, since they didn't have much to gain—or lose.)
+Romeo and Juliet's love-based union shows us a new focus on individual passion and inner conviction, a focus that was just starting to bubble up in Shakespeare's time.
+In the play, it comes dangerously in conflict with social and familial expectations.
+Romeo and Juliet pay a heavy price for marrying for love—their clandestine union propels the lovers towards their tragic deaths.
+And maybe one of the play's lessons is that adults should let their kids have a say in their marriages.
+Shocking!

 Juliet's conflict with her parents about whether or not she should marry Paris reveals that, for Juliet, marriage is a way of formally recognizing a shared emotional bond (love).
 For her parents, however, marriage is a means of securing wealth, status, and stability.